demergent-labs/azle/README.md

 [Candid](https://smartcontracts.org/docs/candid-guide/candid-intro.html) is an interface description language created by DFINITY.
 It defines interfaces between services (in our context canisters), allowing canisters and clients written in various languages to easily interact with each other.

-Much of what Azle is doing under-the-hood is translating TypeScript code into various formats that Candid understands.
+Much of what Azle is doing under-the-hood is translating TypeScript code into various formats that Candid understands (for example Azle will generate a Candid `.did` file from your TypeScript code).
 To do this your TypeScript code must use various Azle-provided types.

 Please note that these types are only needed in the following locations in your code: